KablamoOSS/kombustion/documentation/content/api/cli.md

 ## Exit Codes

-The matrix below describes the exit codes for each Cloudformation status.
+The matrix below describes the exit codes for each CloudFormation status.

 In general when calling `upsert` if the changes requested (be they Create Stack, or Update Stack) are not cleanly applied, an error is returned.